jperkel/parse_command_line/README.md

 - `sparam` is optional in `reg_argument()`. eg: `reg_argument("--print",NA,"print",FALSE,argsType$TypeBool,"print output")`
 - Arguments can also be supplied as a list of lists in a single call.
 For example, using `args <- list(list("--plot","-p","plot",FALSE,argsType$TypeBool,"plot output"), list("--outfile","-o","outfile",NA,argsType$TypeValue,'specify outfile'))` and `reg_argument_list(args)`.
 4) Register optional commands with `reg_command()`, and subcommands with `reg_subcmd()`.
 For instance, you might want to support an `add` command: `reg_command ("add", "Add a value")`, with two subcommands: `reg_subcommand ("name", "add", "Add a new name")` and `reg_subcommand ("phone", "add", "Add a new phone number")`.
 - Note that if a command is registered, one must be provided on the command line.
-The command is assumed to be the first argument; subcommands are assumed to be the second argument. eg, `MyProgram.R add phone <params>`
+The command is assumed to be the first argument; subcommands are assumed to be the second argument. eg, `MyRprogram.R add phone <params>`
 - Commands and subcommands can also be supplied as a list in a single call using `reg_commands_list()` and `reg_subcommand_list()`, respectively.
 5) Collect command line arguments on your script with `args <- commandArgs(trailingOnly = TRUE)`.
 6) Pass those arguments to the parser with eg `myargs <- parse_command_line(args)`.